 All incoming and outgoing calls run through the broadband internet you already use, helping to keep costs down and connectivity high.
 You can place an unlimited number of calls to anywhere in the U.S. or Canada for no additional charge.
 RingCentral gives a dedicated phone number to each user on your plan for efficient call routing, and the software is set up for SMS messages as well.

 Most plans offer some form of call recording.
 On-demand recording allows you to manually capture conversations for training or improvement.
 RingCentral’s higher tiers incorporate automatic call recording, where you can collect calls from individual users or departments as a whole.

-At times, team members aren’t available to answer an incoming call.
+At times, team members aren’t available to answer incoming calls.
 RingCentral saves these messages to play back later.
-The software can automatically convert voicemail messages into texts you can read directly from your mobile device.
+The software can automatically convert voicemail messages into texts you can read directly from your mobile devices.
 It’s also possible to have voicemails sent to an email address or view them straight from the dashboard.

 While other VoIP phone providers stop at calling, RingCentral goes above and beyond with conferencing tools.
 You can have audio conferences of up to 1,000 individuals, with each user having a unique login and access code.
 Video conferencing is also available for 100 or 200 participants depending on the level of service that you’re using.
 These video meetings have built-in screen sharing and chat capabilities.

 Auto attendants may very well be your hardest worker.
 These virtual receptionists answer every incoming call so no customer falls through the cracks.
 The assistant can share important information with anyone calling your main number and route clients to the correct department through button presses or voice commands.
 It’s possible to record a unique message using a voice of your choice or build customized options for sending callers precisely where they want to go.